 Mount Kilimanjaro, Tanzania

 Mount Kilimanjaro, Africa’s highest point, stands proudly with its snowy peak looming above the surrounding plains.
 The mountain is surrounded by forests, and some of the most amazing animals found on the continent.
 Climbers of Kilimanjaro will be rewarded with awe-inspiring views of the surrounding savanna and glimpses of permanent glaciers and impressive ice cliffs.
 Weather permitting, hikers with average skill and equipment can make the climb in just a few hours.
 There are also plenty of great outfitters who will take you on the climb of a lifetime.
+Learn more about places to visit in Tanzania.

 Read more: whc.unesco.org/en/list/403/